-The Smith Soc Readers’ Roundtable is a virtual quarterly book club exclusively for Smith Soc professional members who want to dive deeper into some of today’s most insightful and influential books on free market ideas and public policy.
-Participants are invited to two virtual events for each book – a small, peer-driven group discussion, followed by an author talk.
+The Adam Smith Society Readers’ Roundtable is a virtual quarterly book club that provides members an opportunity to dive deeper into some of today’s most insightful and influential books on free market ideas and public policy.
+Calls are off-the-record and audience participation is highly encouraged.

 Thomas Philippon is the Max L. Heine Professor of Finance at New York University, Stern School of Business.
 Philippon was named one of the “top 25 economists under 45” by the IMF in 2014.
 He has won the 2013 Bernácer Prize for Best European Economist under 40, the 2010 Michael Brennan & BlackRock Award, the 2009 Prize for Best Young French Economist, and the 2008 Brattle Prize for the best paper in Corporate Finance.
 His recent book The Great Reversal (Harvard Press, 2019) focuses on the increasing market power of large firms.